I wrote! Reader NotesGo to section

-Thinking about content with the editors of Ser Argentino, we realized that inside our lunfardo there are many words gauchas that we continue to use today and that we didn’t know what their true origin was or what exactly they meant.
-Here is the first installment of a mini glossary (which in no way tries to be a totalizer) with the most curious ones.
-Can you think of anything else?
+Thinking content with the editors of Ser Argentino, we realized that inside our lunfardo there are many gauchas words which we continue to use today and that we did not know what their true origin was or what exactly they meant.
+Here is the first installment of a mini glossary (which in no way tries to be totalizing) with the most curious ones.
+Can you think of any other?

-The origin of this word is Quechua, but, as it could not be otherwise, it was popularized by the gauchos of La Pampa (they had much more contact with the Indians than they want to make us believe).
-If it’s accepted by the SARtoday, we owe it to them.
-We must also “achurar”, which with the passage of time stopped referring specifically to removing the organs of an animal and massivized towards “killing”.
+The origin of this word is Quechua , but, as it could not be otherwise, it was popularized by the gauchos of La Pampa (they had much more contact with the Indians than they want us to believe).
+If it's accepted by the SAR today, we owe it to them.
+We must also “dashure”, which over time ceased to refer specifically to taking out the organs of an animal and massivated towards the dry “kill”.

-In the first instance specifically meant a type of uncooked brick, dried in the sun, from which most of the dwellings of the gauchos.
-I find it a beautiful play of language the phonic closeness it has with “marinating” (seasoning meat).
+In the first instance it specifically meant a kind of brick without cooking, dried in the sun, with which most of the dwellings of the gauchos were made.
+It seems to me a beautiful play of language the fonic closeness it has with “marinade” (seasoning of meats).

 This could not be missing in a gaucho glossary.
-The explanation is very simple: it is an interjection that comes out of the contraction of “Ah son of a…!” (it seems that the gauchos were very correct in their language, which I doubt very much).
-It reminds me of my grandmother (who was not gaucha but could have been quietly) when she said, “Stop making a mess, son of a great!”.
+The explanation is very simple: it is an interjection that comes out of the contraction of “Ah son of a...!” (it seems that the gauchos were very correct in their language, which, in truth, I doubt very much).
+It reminds me of my grandmother (who wasn't gaucha but could have been quietly) when she said, “Stop making a mess son of a gran!”

-It’s the gaucha and “polite” version of “to the fart”.
-I searched for “wildebeest” in the RAE and did not find it, so we are facing a word (a syntactic construct actually) 100% of our.
-I confess that I like it very much because it integrates one of the most beautiful phrases in our language: “The one born belly is the wildebeest to be fajen”.
+It's the gaucha and “educated” version of “al fart.”
+I searched for “nudo” in the RAE and I didn't find it, so we're in front of a word (a syntactic construction actually) 100% ours.
+I confess that I like it very much because it integrates one of the most beautiful phrases of our language: “The one who is born belly is the nudo who fajen him”.